-Nominations Open for 2026 IsDB Prize for Impactful Achievement in Islamic Economics (Knowledge Contribution)
+Nominations Open For 2026 Isdb Prize For Impactful Achievement In Islamic Economics (Knowledge Contribution)

-(MENAFN- News.Africa-Wire) JEDDAH, Saudi Arabia, September 24, 2025/ -- The Islamic Development Bank Institute (IsDBI) ( is pleased to announce opening of nominations for the IsDB Prize for Impactful Achievement in Islamic Economics (Knowledge Contribution) for the year 1447H (2026).
+The Islamic Development Bank Institute (IsDBI) ( ) is pleased to announce opening of nominations for the IsDB Prize for Impactful Achievement in Islamic Economics (Knowledge Contribution) for the year 1447H (2026).

 This cycle of the Prize is in the Knowledge Contribution category, aimed to recognize, reward, and encourage significant knowledge contributions in areas related to Islamic economics that have the potential to solve major economic and financial challenges of IsDB Member Countries.